viant/endly/README.md

 Secret generate a file that store blowfish encrypted credential in $HOME/.secret/ directory.

-Provide you user name and password you login to your box.
+Provide a user name and password to login to your box.
 ```text
 secret scp
 ```
-Provide you **root** as user name and non empty password for docker mysqladmin
+Provide  **root** as user name and non empty password for docker mysqladmin
 ```text
 secret mysql
 ```